zefanZhang-cn/CAMIM/README.md

 `run.py` is used for running the whole program.

 ## Acknowledge
-Sincere thanks to [***HVPNeT***](https://github.com/zjunlp/HVPNeT) and [***TMR***](https://github.com/thecharm/TMR) for their contributions to this study.
+Sincerely thanks to [***HVPNeT***](https://github.com/zjunlp/HVPNeT) and [***TMR***](https://github.com/thecharm/TMR) for their contributions to this study.
 Undoubtedly, our success is inseparable from the efforts of any researcher who focuses on multimodal relation extraction tasks.
-Finally, we sincerely wish every researcher a wonderful scientific research!
+Finally, we sincerely wish every researcher has wonderful scientific research!

 ## Citation